-DHCD consults with Continuum of Care and other public and private agencies that provide assisted housing, health services, and social services (including those focusing on services to children, elderly persons, persons with disabilities, persons with HIV/AIDS, and homeless persons) during preparation of the Annual Action Plan.
+DHCD consults with Continuum of Care and other public and private agencies that provide assisted housing, health services and social services (including those focusing on services to children, elderly persons, persons with disabilities, persons with HIV/AIDS and homeless persons) during preparation of the Annual Action Plan.
 These organizations are asked to provide data on current and projected housing needs, inventory, services, and plans to provide housing and services in the future.
-The areas in which these organizations work include housing, fair housing, health, homelessness, and social services; as well as lead-based paint, HOPWA and public housing, business and civic associations, and adjacent government, state (non-housing), and metropolitan planning agencies.
-Because the City of Philadelphia and the County of Philadelphia are coterminous, all City agencies also serve a county-wide function.
+The areas in which these organizations work include housing services, social services, fair housing services, health services, homeless services, agencies that discharge persons, business and civic leaders, lead-based paint, adjacent government, state (non-housing), metropolitan planning agencies, HOPWA and public housing.
+Because the City of Philadelphia and the County of Philadelphia are coterminous all City agencies also serve a county-wide function.